 Start early – start talking to your neighbours now.. if you have a neighbourhood email, email them all, text people, use local whats app groups of facebook groups!
 Start early and light up your street!

 With kids being home more, make the indoors just as magical, with more indoor fairly lights.. my kids actually have their own small (fake) Christmas Trees too.
 I appreciate how decadent that is, and that not everyon can afford this.
 But there are some great ways to put “Christmas Trees” into their rooms that don’t cost the earth.
 From simple Paper Plate Christmas Tree Twirlers to Stick Trees like this.

 Create new Family Traditions

 This is the year to try something new.
-This is the year, we will all have to slow down, as there are no plays to go to, no sporting matches to watch, no carol concerts, no drinks parties.. but this also means: MORE TIME!
+This is the year, we will all have to slow down.. but this also means: MORE TIME!
 More time as a family.
 Embrace time BUT keep it simple.
 This is all about relaxing and enjoying the time ahead and not making it stressful.

 So new Christmas traditions could include: